 To change something in your life, you need to make an effort, including money.
 Therefore, psychotherapy should expect a tangible amount paid by the client in proportion to the level of his wealth.

 I can say that sometimes there are clients that I don’t want to take the money from - they give so much professionally or emotionally, but it must be done for their benefit.

-Each psychologist has number clients with whom he works for symbolic amount of money.
-Usually these are most interesting from professional perspective cases or they are highly motivated people.
+Each a psychologist has a number of clients with whom he works for the symbolic amount of money.
+Usually, these are most interesting from professional perspective cases or they are highly motivated people.

 Why professionalism is worth so much?

 Can I find a cheap and good specialist?
 Yes, you can.
 But it happens very seldom.
 In my case – Skype sessions give you the opportunity to pay Ukrainian tariffs for good specialists, which can be substantially different from regular therapy prices in your country.